Read About Reptile Other

 Featured Article

-Before you set up lighting accessories in your pet's housing, do your research first on your pet's ideal habitat temperature conditions.
-Choosing reptile lighting accessories such as thermometers is a great way to consistently monitor your pet's cage temperature, especially the nooks where he usually spends time in.
-But along with consistent temperature, reptiles also require a thermal gradient, meaning a range of temperatures from high to low, to maintain their regular bodily functions.
-A gradient like a basking light is a must when choosing reptile lighting accessories.
+Before you set up heater and lighting accessories in your pet's housing, do your research first on your pet's ideal habitat temperature conditions.
+Choosing amphibian housing accessories such as thermometers is a great way to consistently monitor your pet's cage temperature, especially the nooks where he usually spends time in.
+But along with consistent temperature, amphibians also require a thermal gradient, meaning a range of temperatures from high to low, to maintain their regular bodily functions.
+A gradient like a basking light is a must.
 A gradient must be placed at one end of the cage to ensure a high temperature, while the other end must be maintained at a lower temperature.

-Along with basking lights, incandescent lamps and spotlights also make effective reptile lighting accessories.
-Dim colored bulbs, or better yet, night-time bulbs are great options when choosing reptile lighting accessories for your pet's low heating requirements at night.
-Ultraviolet light must also be provided, especially if you have lizards, turtles, and tortoises in your care because of its importance in the production of vitamin D3 in these reptiles' metabolism.
+Along with basking lights, incandescent lamps and spotlights also make effective heating and lighting accessories.
+Dim colored bulbs, or better yet, night-time bulbs are great options when choosing amphibian housing accessories for your pet's low heating requirements at night.
+Ultraviolet light must also be provided because of its importance in the production of vitamin D3 in an amphibian's metabolism.
 Now, ultraviolet light is made up of three wavelengths: UVA, UVB, and UVC.
-The latter is harmful to reptiles, while the first two are what they really need, more so UVB.
-So when choosing reptile lighting accessories in the form of UV light, pick one that produces a full spectrum light, or one that produces greater than 1.1% UVB.
+The latter is harmful to amphibians, while the first two are what amphibians really need, more so UVB.
+So when choosing amphibian heater accessories in the form of UV light, pick one that produces a full spectrum light, or one that produces greater than 1.1% UVB.

 Articles